 Savasana – Cools down the mind and body, triggers a state of deep relaxation

-I hope that you find this helpful and enjoy practicing the flow.
+I hope that you find this helpful and enjoy practising the flow.